 Alston contracted to pay Constable 200 pounds, a considerable sum in those days, but Jefferson turned down his application.
 However, the Archdeacon died shortly afterwards, and Alston, who still owed Constable his fee, refused to pay, causing the artist great financial hardship.

 Constable did complete the painting, though he rather rushed the lower half.
 It was installed in Manningtree church in 1822.
 The church was pulled down in 1965 and the painting eventually purchased by the Constable Trust and installed here at Dedham.
 It's an unusual place to see a Constable painting!

 Visiting Dedham Church

-St Mary's is usually open daylight hours - and its just as well, for this is a church that is well worth visiting.
-Though the structure and furnishings are not terribly old by the standards ofd other churches in the area, the church is full of interest, and of course there's the Constable connection!
+St Mary's is usually open daylight hours - and it's just as well, for this is a church that is well worth visiting.
+Though the structure and furnishings are not terribly old by the standards of other churches in the area, the church is full of interest, and of course, there's the Constable connection!